 Twenty-five years ago GHBA made an important decision, a decision that has saved the lives of countless children.
 Thanks to the hard work and open hearts of the participants in the Benefit Homes Project, Texas Children's has been the recipient of more than $1.2 million in philanthropic support since 1988.
 The generous gifts from you—the GHBA members—have helped propel Texas Children's Cancer Center to breakthroughs in pediatric care that have benefited patients here and around the world for nearly three decades.
 Play the video to hear a short message of appreciation from the Texas Children's Cancer Center leadership and view a story about one of their special patients—the kind of story your gifts help make possible.

 The official publication of the GHBA, Houston Builder magazine provides up-to-date information on industry trends, products and news.
 Covers association-related educational opportunities, special events and meetings as well as political updates in relation to the building industry.

 For advertising information, email Brittany Feldmann or call 832.215.7232.

 Standardized Contracts for Builders & Remodelers

-Custom builders & remodelers can save thousands in legal fees by using GHBA's standardized contracts.
-This valuable member benefit is free with your membership to the Custom Builders Council and/or the Remodelers Council.
+Custom builders & remodelers can save thousands in legal fees by using standardized contracts offered by the association.
+The 2013 - 2015 Texas Residential Construction Contracts Package is a valuable member benefit, free with your membership to the Custom Builders Council and/or the Remodelers Council.

 Not a member yet?
 Join today!